scenerystack/community/docs/CONTRIBUTING.md

 ### 1. Features and Bug Fixes

-!!! info
+!!! warning
-    Please note that while documentation exists inside `scenerystack/community`, all library repositories currently exist in the `phetsims` organization (e.g., `phetsims/scenery` or `phetsims/kite`).
-Keep this in mind when submitting contributions.
+    Please note that while documentation and npm package exist inside `scenerystack/community` and `scenerystack/scenerystack`, respectively, the latest library repositories currently exist in the `phetsims` organization (e.g., `phetsims/scenery` or `phetsims/kite`).
+Keep this in mind when submitting contributions and remember to check your current version against the latest on the `main` branches.

 Our ecosystem comprises various common code libraries, each housed in their respective repositories under [phetsims](https://github.com/phetsims/).
 Some libraries depend on others; for instance, `sun` is built upon `scenery` to design UI components.

-👉 If you're considering making an addition or a fix that isn't already documented, initiate by opening an issue.
-Once that's set, you can then submit a pull request with your changes.
+👉 If you're considering making an addition or a fix that isn't already documented,
+1. initiate by opening an issue.
+2. Once that's set, you can then submit a pull request with your changes.

 ### 2. Documentation Enhancements